DucManhPhan/DucManhPhan.github.io/_posts/2019-12-23-CyclicBarrier-in-Java's-Multithreading.md

 ## Given problem

+1. Basic problem

+    Suppose we need to compute something that is a heavy computation and we want to share this computation among several threads.
+This is a very classical use case.
+What we could do is divide our data set among several threads.
+Each thread is given a subtask and what we expect is that each thread will be executed on a given call of our CPU.
+When all the threads are done, what we need to do is to gather all the results of the computations and merge them, so we need some subsequent task to be triggered to do this merging operation.

+2. The drawback of CountDownLatch

     Before jumping into **CyclicBarrier** - how it works, we need to read about the article [CountDownLatch in Java's Multithreading](https://ducmanhphan.github.io/2020-02-12-CountDownLatch-in-Java's-multithreading/).

     The drawback of **CountDownLatch** is the reusable property.
 Because when the current count of **CountDownLatch** is equal to zero, the current count does not reset again.

     And **CountDownLatch.await()** will be called in the main thread, to continue the main thread's tasks.
 It's difficult to use when we need to do the other task, not in the main thread, if the remained threads finished.

     The **CountDownLatch.await()** method will block the main thread to wait for all other threads completely finishes.
 Sometimes we do not need this situation, we want do the other task without blocking the main thread.

     So how does reduce these drawbacks?

 <br>